agircc/agir-learning/README.md

 3. Add the provider to `src/llms/__init__.py`
 4. Update the `LLMProviderManager` in `src/cli.py` to support the new provider

-### Creating Custom Processes
+### Creating Custom Scenarios

 1. Create a new YAML file based on the examples
-2. Define the learner, nodes, transitions, roles, and evolution method
+2. Define the learner, states, transitions, roles, and evolution method
-3. Run the process using the CLI
+3. Run the scenario using the CLI

 ## Development Notes